 According to Glassdoor, an average junior specialist in California gets a minimum base pay of 55K per year.
 If you want someone more experienced (four to nine years) get ready to pay up to 90K per year.
-This price doesn’t include tech stack, hiring, and ramp time expenses, plus it doesn’t take into consideration your specific link-building goals.
+This price doesn’t include tech stack, hiring, and ramp time expenses; doesn’t take into consideration your specific link building goals.

-And remember, it’s just one person.
+And remember, that's just one person.
 If you need things done quicker, you’ll need a team, and that requires an even bigger budget.
-For instance, CIENCE’s SEO and link-building team consists of twelve people including outreach managers, junior and senior backlink specialists, and an SEO manager.
+For instance, CIENCE’s SEO and link building teams consist of twelve people, including outreach managers, junior and senior backlink specialists, and an SEO manager.

 3. You need to scale quickly.